 Collect and review information

 Begin by reviewing all resource accounting data.
-Note any anomalies or issues you want to discuss with the facility operator or investigate during the assessment.
+Note any issues you want to discuss with the facility operator or investigate during the assessment.
 Note the number of utility meters (water and energy) assigned to each facility.
 Locate these meters during your visit.
 The following tools may help:

-- RCM Facility Assessment Form (.xls file) - Use this form to prepare for and guide your site visit.
+- RCM Facility Assessment Form - Use this form to prepare for and guide your site visit.
 Complete the facility and occupancy descriptions before your visit using resource billing information and facility architectural plans.
 This form also contains a list of conservation opportunities; make sure you are familiar with them before conducting the walk-through.
 The descriptions are generic, so you may need to modify them to more closely match your situation.

-- Pre-site visit interview (.doc file) - Use this questionnaire to make your interview with the facility operator as productive as possible as you fill any information gaps on the RCM Facility Assessment Form.
+- Pre-site visit interview - Use this questionnaire to make your interview with the facility operator as productive as possible as you fill any information gaps on the RCM Facility Assessment Form.

 Review any previous energy studies or condition surveys, which may include resource conservation analyses that have not been incorporated into action plans.
 To locate these studies, check with the facilities director, maintenance manager, your state energy office, and the local utility.

-Provide resource conservation training and information to the appropriate staff (facility-specific operation checklists for facility operators and maintenance, food service and grounds staff).
+Provide resource conservation training and information to appropriate staff (such as food service and grounds staff).
 This information will help staff provide useful input during the site assessment and will prompt them to think about resource use at their facilities.

 Keep in mind that RCM activities are added duties for facility operators and staff.
 Be sure to let them know that their input is valuable and their efforts are appreciated.

 Obtain a copy of an uncluttered floor plan